-A gym will usually experience a really high number of new users in January because people go into the new year with the goal of getting fitter.
+A gym will usually experience a high number of new users in January because people go into the new year intending to get fitter.
 A gym is similar to SaaS products as they also have a Monthly Revenue Subscription attached.
-It should be noted that all the members who joined in January will have an increased likelihood of cancelling their membership early, if not at the same time, at a very similar time in the year to each other i.e. four or five months in.
-As these people can be grouped together in terms of their membership habits they will represent a kind of churn cohort.
+It should be noted that all the members who joined in January will have an increased likelihood of cancelling their membership early or at a very similar time in the year to each other i.e. four or five months in.
+As these people can be grouped in terms of their membership habits they will represent a kind of churn cohort.
 This will allow you to notice patterns within your SaaS users, helping you to figure out where the key growth areas are and where they are not.

 Similarly, each month might have varying levels:

-For example in a gym January might have a very large number of sign ups, but also hardly anyone cancels in January as they have also decided they want to get fit in the new year.
-This naturally gives a very low churn percentage in that particular month, whereas five months in it might be the opposite with lots of cancellations and limited new sign ups.
-It is easy for this to make your percentage look really badly.
+For example, in a gym, January might have a very large number of signups, but hardly anyone cancels in January as they have also decided they want to get fit in the new year.
+This naturally gives a very low churn percentage in that particular month, whereas five months in it might be the opposite with lots of cancellations and limited new signups.
+It is easy for this to make your percentage look bad.
 That is why it is important to be realistic, really know your numbers and fully understand why your SaaS product users are leaving.

-Ok, we are starting to get somewhere now but let’s continue on to signups.
+Ok, we are starting to get somewhere now but let’s continue to signups.

-Signups as a SaaS growth metric is an area, we at Strafe Creative, like to really sink our teeth into, as we already design projects to produce really high conversion percentages.
-Naturally a user will visit your site to see what you have to offer, however they may choose to leave without buying your product or signing up to your services.
+When a user visits your site to see what you have to offer they might choose to leave without buying your product or signing up for your services.

 Why might this happen?

-Normally this will be as a result of them having some form of objection during their time on your site.
+Normally this will be a result of them having some form of objection during their time on your site.
 Knowing this, we like to make sure our designs and user experience plans work to answer as many potential user objections as possible.
-This is to ensure that users can sign up to your SaaS product on the spot, without having an opportunity to choose an alternative SaaS product or even decide to go with a competitor’s product.
-Ensuring each site utilises a well thought out design, with a layout that pushes the users to designated areas and allow them to navigate the site without effort or objection, we should easily increase the sites conversion rate.
+This is to ensure that users can sign up for your SaaS product on the spot, without having an opportunity to choose a competitor’s SaaS product.

-During this process we want to build credibility and showcase your product, all in a way that isn’t overbearing or forceful but makes the experience enjoyable for all.
-Taking this into account, we need to make sure all of these things are addressed from a signage point of view.
+During the UX process, we want to build credibility and showcase your product, all in a way that isn’t overbearing or forceful but makes the experience enjoyable for all.

 However, if we can increase your SaaS conversion rate to 5% or 6% by making purposeful adjustments to the user experience and overall design, then obviously your business will start to look quite different.

-For us here at Strafe Creative, everything relates back to the design of the site and how user-friendly it is.
-Being able to create a sales site that not only increases conversion rates but also contributes to higher numbers of signups and activations regarding SaaS products, allows us to have a huge impact on a business by automatically putting them in the plus.
+For us, here at Strafe Creative, everything relates back to the design of the site and how user-friendly it is.
+Being able to create a sales site that not only increases conversion rates but also contributes to higher numbers of signups and activations regarding SaaS products, allows us to have a huge impact on a business.

-Making sure that the user onboarding process is really slick and working well will really push your SaaS business over that first hurdle, because from experience we know that if users don’t like the initial process then there is a high chance that we will lose them almost immediately.
+Making sure that your user onboarding process is really slick and working well will really push your SaaS business over that first signup hurdle.
+We know this from experience – if users don’t like the initial process then there is a high chance that we will lose them almost immediately.